siemens/embb/README.md

 ### Platforms

 EMB² is regularly built and tested on a variety of OS/compiler/architecture combinations including Linux (x86 and ARM using GCC/Clang) and Windows (x86 using MSVC).
 Other platforms may be supported without any changes to the source code.
-The project comes with unit tests that can be used to find out whether a system not officially supported is suitable to run EMB².
+The included unit tests can be used to find out whether a system not officially supported is suitable to run EMB².
 If the build process or the unit tests fail on your system, please contact us.

 ### Prerequisites

 The project is based on the standards C99 (for C code) and C++03 (for C++ code) to be usable on a wide range of target systems.
-Besides a C/C++ compiler supporting these standards, you need CMake 2.8.9 or higher.
-[CMake](https://cmake.org/) is a build file generator which abstracts from the concrete build tools.
+Besides a C/C++ compiler supporting these standards, [CMake](https://cmake.org/) 2.8.9 or higher is required to build EMB².  is a build file generator which abstracts from the concrete build tools.

 ### Quick Installation on Linux